ECHILD-analyses/.github/profile/README.md

 [Apache License 2.0](https://choosealicense.com/licenses/apache-2.0/),
 for help visit [choosealicense.com](https://choosealicense.com).
-1. As with all outputs derived from the ECHILD research database, please email <ich.echild@ucl.ac.uk> to notify the ECHIILD team.
-Please include all of the following information in your email:
+1. As with all outputs derived from the ECHILD research database, please email <ich.echild@ucl.ac.uk> to notify the ECHIILD team. <br/>Please include all of the following information in your email:

     1. your name and affiliation
     1. your ECHILD project title and reference